-Back in pre-internet days, marketing and sales professionals had to deal with a lot of repetitive, costly, and laborious tasks - daily.
+Back in the pre-internet days, marketing and sales professionals had to deal with a lot of repetitive, costly, and laborious tasks – daily.
 Everything, from reaching out to prospects to following up on marketing campaigns was analogical.

 Even the most mundane of administrative tasks, such as reminding clients they had an appointment at a certain time, had to be dealt with by phone calls.
 These days are far behind us and – thankfully – today most digital marketing can be automated.